National rail operator

 - Timezone: 1+ UTC

 Austria is a perfect destination for rail travellers.
-Getting to Austria by train is easy and once there you’ll find trains that are fast, frequent and punctual.
-The country benefits from a dense network of rail routes which extends to the furthest corners of the country.
+Getting to Austria by train is easy from many parts of Europe; once there you’ll find trains that are fast, frequent and punctual.
+The country benefits from a dense network of rail routes.
 Connections between trains and buses are usually perfectly coordinated.
 This is a country which takes public transport seriously.